fqantonio/aqua/README.md

 Aqua is a small autounomous vessel for research and aquatic engineering learning.
 This project pretends to considerer to be envitronmentaly sustaible from start to end: meaning that, all the steps, from fabrication to the end of life, should be environmentally freindly.
 This group should always be under the 4R's principles.

+> Portugal is 97% water

 # Team
 António Gonçalves, Lab Aberto FAB LAB coordinator, control systems